Priyansukumar001/Sysslan-Python-Internship/README.md

+# Sysslan Python Internship

-Python internship projects completed during my internship at Sysslan IT Solutions, covering logical thinking, problem-solving, string manipulation, loops, conditions, data structures, and Python fundamentals.
+Python internship projects completed during my internship at Sysslan IT Solutions.
+This repository contains tasks and projects focused on Python fundamentals, logical thinking, problem-solving, file handling, and automation.

-🔹 Skills Covered
+## Skills Covered

-• Python Programming
+* Python Programming
-• Loops and Conditional Statements
+* Loops and Conditional Statements
-• Data Structures
+* Data Structures
-• String Manipulation
+* String Manipulation
+* File Handling
+* Data Persistence
-• Problem Solving
+* Problem Solving
-• Logical Thinking
+* Logical Thinking
-• Structured Programming
+* Structured Programming
-• Random Module Usage
+* Random Module Usage
+* Logging Basics

-🔹 Internship Tasks
+## Internship Tasks

-📌 LEVEL 1 – Basic Logic & Structured Thinking
+### Level 1 – Basic Logic & Structured Thinking

-• Display a 3×3 number grid
+* Display a 3×3 number grid
-• Search a number in the grid
+* Search a number in the grid
-• Calculate row-wise sums
+* Calculate row-wise sums
-• Verify uniqueness of grid elements
+* Verify uniqueness of grid elements

-📌 LEVEL 2 – Core Python Programs
+### Level 2 – Core Python Programs

-• Validate an email address using basic rules
+* Validate an email address using basic rules
-• Generate a random password with letters and numbers
+* Generate a random password with letters and numbers
-• Analyze text to count total characters and words
+* Analyze text to count total characters and words
-• Generate the Fibonacci sequence up to a given number of terms
+* Generate the Fibonacci sequence up to a given number of terms

+### Level 3 – File Handling & Simple Automation

+* Create a simple record management system using lists or dictionaries
+* Save and retrieve records using file-based storage
+* Read and display file content line by line safely
+* Create a log file system with date and time entries

+## Technologies Used

+* Python 3
+* File Handling
+* Dictionaries and Lists
+* Random Module
+* Datetime Module

+## Author

+**Priyansu Kumar**

+## Internship

+Completed as part of the Python Internship Program at **Sysslan IT Solutions**.

 More tasks and projects will be added as the internship progresses.

-👨‍💻 Author
-Priyansu Kumar

-#SysslanITSolutions #Sysslan #SysslanProjects #Python #Programming #Internship #PythonDeveloper #Coding #SoftwareDevelopment #Learning #ProblemSolving